pictuga/morss/README.md

 ### Arguments

 morss accepts some arguments, to lightly alter the output of morss.
 Arguments may need to have a value (usually a string or a number).
-In the different "Use cases" below is detailed how to pass those arguments to morss.
+How to pass those arguments to morss is explained in Run above.

 The list of arguments can be obtained by running `morss --help`